WebAssembly/spec/proposals/gc/MVP.md

 * Validation requires that each parent type is a representative of a static supertype of its child; runtime subtyping hence is a sub-relation of static subtyping (a graph with fewer nodes and edges).

-* At the same time, runtime subtyping forms a linear hierarchy such that the relation can be checked efficiently using standard implementation techniques (it is a tree-shaped graph).
+* At the same time, runtime subtyping forms a linear hierarchy such that the relation can be checked efficiently using standard implementation techniques (the runtime subtype hierarchy is a tree-shaped graph).

 #### Values